jean553/c-data-structures/README.md

 Most of the time, we always want to keep the binary tree with a height as small as possible;
 we call that kind of tree a `balanced` tree.

-A binary tree is `balanced` when the difference the height of the left sub-tree and the height of the right sub-tree is equal to 0 or 1.
+A binary tree is `balanced` when the difference between the height of the left sub-tree and the height of the right sub-tree is equal to 0 or 1.

 The difference D between two sub-nodes of a given node can be calculated